Learn how Python implements ternary conditional operators for concise one-line conditional expressions.

 This example demonstrates the concise nature of the ternary operator, allowing you to perform a conditional assignment and determine the even/odd nature of a number within a single line of code.

-: The ternary operator acts as a shorthand for a simple if-else
+Think of it like an inline if-else: The ternary operator acts as a shorthand for a simple if-else statement, condensing the logic into a single line.

 Avoid overusing it: While concise, using the ternary operator for complex conditions can harm readability.
 Stick to simple scenarios for clarity.